IgniteUI/indigo-design-docfx/en/components/grid-row-filter.md

 ## Filter State

 In Figma the Row Filtering is one of the Grid Header Cell types, that can be switched from the properties panel.
+It lets you configure whether a filtering condition has been applied on a given column.
 There are two distinct types of filtering state: **Row Filter Empty** and **Row Filter Filtered**.
 You can easily switch between them by adjusting the `Type` property.
 When set to **Filtered** you may also specify conditions via the [Chip](chips.md) it contains.

 ## Additional Resources